lml/fine_print/README.md

 go and FinePrint will see again that they still have remaining unsigned contracts, and FinePrint will direct them back to your `pose_contracts_path` with one fewer contract name passed in.

-Note that are some utility methods available in the `FinePrint::Utilities` module.

 ## Managing Contracts